ALTERNATIVE ARRANGEMENTS FOR THIS WORK GROUP

 Louise is an experienced EYFS teacher with NCETM PD Accredited lead.

+This Work Group is for Reception teachers in schools that have adopted teaching for mastery.
 This project is aimed at schools who are already committed to teaching for mastery and have previously engaged in a Maths Hub Teaching for Mastery Work Group.
 Collaboration between the Reception teacher participating in this Work Group and the teacher leading on teaching for mastery as well as the senior leadership team within the school is vital.

 Participants in this project will: